-Comment: there are several kinds of gnocchi, among others French, which consist of a simple puff pastry, and another Italian version makes use of cornmeal.
-Here it is the most traditional Italian version.
+Comment: there are several kinds of gnocchi, among them the French one, which consists of a simple choux pastry dough, and another Italian version that uses cornmeal.
+This is the most traditional Italian version.

 References: recipe gnocchi